1. Blog

 5. Surgical debridement

-If there is impaction of the anal sacs, your veterinarian may need to sedate your dog and clear any obstruction to the anal ducts.
+If the anal sacs are impacted, the vet might sedate your dog to clear obstruction to the anal ducts.
 In the event of an open wound, drainage and surgical lavage (washing out the cavity) are needed.
 “If anal sac issues are continual, your veterinarian may recommend surgical removal of the glands.
 This is usually performed by a board-certified surgeon, as the procedure is quite delicate,” says Wilson.

 6. Topical ointment